 After an exciting day at Europa-Park, extraordinary recreation and relaxation opportunities await you in the park's own adventure hotels.
 In all 4-star and 4-star superior hotels, guests experience a detailed ambience: Young and old can enjoy "la dolce vita", follow in the footsteps of the pilgrim fathers and discoverers or immerse themselves in a wildly romantic castle life.
 Surrounded by the most beautiful nature, Europa-Park Camp Resort is just the right place for Wild West fans.
 Real tipis and covered wagons as well as rustic log cabins offer a cosy camp for the night.
 For passionate campers, there are also 200 comfortable pitches.

 Franz Mack of Mack Rides, the family-operated fairground and carousel construction business, was inspired to open a theme park in 1972, following a business trip to the US.
 Initially, a suitable spot was found near Breisach, but the project failed due to conflicting plans from the Federal Waterways and Shipping Administration.
 Though the park was not built there, Europa Park was named after Europa Lake near Breisach.
 Eventually, Mack heard about some old castle grounds in Rust and proceeded to purchase them and an adjacent fairy-tale park.
 The park opened in 1975 and was originally intended to serve as an exhibition centre for the business’ in-house products.

 Over the years, the park expanded – and it continues to do so today.
 The park is currently optimising the existing facilities as well as designing new attractions and themed areas.
 There are also plans to build another hotel to meet growing demand.

-- Europa-Park Theme Park & Resort is among the 15 best rated Tourist Attractions in Germany.
+- Europa-Park Theme Park & Resort is the the best rated tourist attraction in Baden-Württemberg.